sreecharan-desu/Campusschield/README.md

-# CampusShield-Backend
+# CampusShied

 ## Overview
-CampusShield-Backend is a backend service for managing campus security operations.
+CampusShield is a service for managing campus security operations.
 It provides APIs for user authentication, incident reporting, and real-time notifications.

 ## Features
 - User Authentication